 Surrounded by the peaks of Monte Falco (1657 m), Monte Falterona (1654 m) and Monte Gabrendo (1540 m), Campigna is the smallest and highest village of the Bidente Valley, at the heart of the Foreste Casentinesi national park, surrounded by one of the most important historical forests of Italy.

 The forest near Campigna offers to visitors an amazing bio-natural environment inhabited by many animal species and featuring a peculiar and luxuriant flora.
-You can enjoy this a beautiful environment both in Summer and in Winter: from the fir-wood – called Abetina di Campigna –, which is an artificially created forest to produce timber, to the natural forest consisting of various tree species such as beech, silver fir, sycamore and yew.
+You can enjoy this beautiful environment both in summer and in winter: from the fir-wood – called Abetina di Campigna – which is an artificially created forest to produce timber, to the natural forest consisting of various tree species such as beech, silver fir, sycamore and yew.

-The mountain lodge La Capanna is open both winter and summer.
-It is the headquarter of the Italian ski school of Campigna (tel.
+The mountain lodge La Capanna is open both in winter and summer.
+It is the headquarters of the Italian ski school of Campigna (tel.
 0543-980054).
 It is one of the stops of the GEA (Grande Escursione Appenninica - Great Hiking on the Apennines) and a reference point for hiking, motorcycle or mountain bike tours.
-Accessible to disabled people.
+Handicapp.

-Conveniently located between the Romagna and the Tuscany regions, this area offers unique recipes based on mushrooms and beef of cattle of Romagna or Chianina breed beef.
+Conveniently located between the Romagna and the Tuscany regions, this area offers unique recipes based on mushrooms and beef of Romagna ca or Chianina breed beef.

 Food lovers cannot miss the raviggiolo cheese, the typical tortello cooked on sandstone or the fir honey that has special healing properties.

-From the first snowfall of the season, local tour guides organize daily snowshoeing trips along the ridge of Tuscany and Romagna.
+From the first snowfall of the season, local tour guides organize daily snowshoeing trips along the ridge between Tuscany and Romagna.
 Do not miss the night snowshoes excursions, under the moonlight.